note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 ### Closing thoughts.

 Thanks for reading this far!
 I hope you learned something on this journey.
-Typescript is very powerful and you can basically do anything you want as long as you are willing to spend enough time.
+TypeScript is very powerful and you can basically do anything you want as long as you are willing to spend enough time.
 It just gets more and more awkward to achieve the constraints on the typelevel.
 I would not say that this is any good practice in general, but knowing that something is possible could make it worth exploring in cases where it would be worth the end result.